boudhayan/coding-fun/_posts/2020-04-06-may-questions.markdown

   }
 {% endhighlight %}

 You can see subscript calls `_checkSubscript` method to make sure the index is in range and wasNativeTypeChecked is valid.
-Now if we see `_checkSubscript` method implementation, basically for read, write operation in array this method checks the given index is valid for subsripting, e.g: `0 <= index < count` otherwise it throws `precondition` failure message `index out of range` and application terminates.
+Now if we see `_checkSubscript` method implementation, basically for read, write operation in the array this method checks the given index is valid for subscripting, e.g: `0 <= index < count` otherwise it throws `precondition` failure message `index out of range` and the application terminates.

 {% highlight swift %}
 /// Check that the given `index` is valid for subscripting, i.e.